serverless/event-gateway/README.md

 - enable developers to build event-driven backend systems by providing configuration store and communication layer

 ## Concepts

-### Gateway

-Gateway is a single product with a unique set of features that enable building serverless event-driven systems.
-Features:

-- event discovery - registry of events that occur in the system
-- pub/sub - lightweight pub/sub system allowing reacting (with functions) on events registered in event discovery
-- function discovery - register of functions that can be discovered by other functions or legacy systems
-- edge proxy - exposing public GraphQL/HTTP/REST/WebSockets endpoints that allow communicating with backend functions and events
-- config store - key/value store for dynamic configuration and feature flags
-- ACL tokens - access control list system used to control access to functions and other resources

-What Gateway is NOT:

-- it's not a replacement for message queues (no message ordering, strong durability guarantees, load-balanced message delivery)
-- it's not a replacement for streaming platforms (no processing capabilities, consumers groups)
-- it's not a replacement for existing service discovery solutions

 ### Event discovery